Blocks in a Data Node#

 The RESTORE block is only used during the early phases of a restart when it is used to restore a local checkpoint.
 The local checkpoint contains saved in-memory rows that are written back into DBTUP at recovery using more or less the same code path as a normal insert or write operation would use in RonDB.

 With Partial LCP we have to write several checkpoints back in time to ensure that we have restored the checkpoint properly.
-Thus this phase of the recovery takes slightly longer time, however the Partial LCP speeds up the checkpoints so much that the cost of executing the REDO log decreases substantially.
+Thus this phase of the recovery takes a slightly longer time.
+However, the Partial LCP speeds up the checkpoints so much that the cost of executing the REDO log decreases substantially.
 Thus recovery with Partial LCP can go up 5x faster compared to using full checkpoints.

-Each query thread contains the blocks DBQLQH, DBQACC, DBQTUP, DBQTUX, QBACKUP and QRESTORE.
-These are using exactly the same code except that they have a variable m_is_query_thread that is set to true.
-A query thread doesn't have a PGMAN instance since the query threads currently don't handle queries using disk columns.
+Each query worker contains the blocks DBQLQH, DBQACC, DBQTUP, DBQTUX, QBACKUP and QRESTORE.
+These are the same blocks as in the LDM threads, but have a variable m_is_query_thread that is set to true.

-Query threads only handle Read Committed queries.
-Any query thread can handle queries to any table fragment.
-However when routing the requests to query threads we ensure that query threads only execute queries for the same Round Robin Group.
+Query workers only handle Read Committed queries.
+Any thread acting as a query worker can handle queries to any table fragment.
+However, when routing the requests to query workers we ensure that they only execute queries for the same Round Robin Group.
 Round Robin groups strive to share a common L3 cache to ensure that we make good use of CPU caches and TLB data.

 TC blocks#